After someone dies

 • their NHS medical card, if they had one

-• the National Insurance number of the person who has died, and of their surviving husband, wife, or civil partner, if they have one.
+• their National Insurance number, and that of their surviving spouse or civil partner, if they have one.

-The registrar will enter the details of the death in the register and give you a certificate for burial or cremation.
+The registrar enters the details in the register and gives you a certificate for burial or cremation.
 You need to give this to the funeral director.
 If you need a certificate of registration of death for social security purposes, the registrar will give you one.

 You can get more information about registering the death from: